intri-in/manage-my-damn-life-nextjs/README.md

-Manage my Damn Life (MMDM) is a self hosted front end for managing your CalDAV tasks and calendars.
+Manage my Damn Life (MMDL) is a self hosted front end for managing your CalDAV tasks and calendars.

 This project is in alpha state, so be careful if you're working with production data.